-This mini 3-quart pressure cooker can hold about half as much food as other Instant Pot 6-quart models.
-Measuring 11.8 x 10.5 x 11 inches, it also takes up less space, making it ideal for small kitchens.
+This mini pressure cooker can hold about half as much food as larger Instant Pot models.
+But it also takes up less space, making it ideal for small kitchens.
 Display this on your countertop or tow away for easy storage.

 Like the standard-size 7-in-1 Instant Pot, this mini version has seven functions: pressure cooker, slow cooker, rice cooker, sauté, yogurt maker, warmer, and steamer.
 It also has 11 one-touch preset buttons for rice, beans, meat, stew, and more.

 With many of the same features as the larger Instant Pot models for a fraction of the price and size, this is a space-saving multi-cooker that acts as the perfect entry to pressure cooking.